jakehanson/ISING/README.md

 Development Repository to create and evolve Ising Models.
+TEST.